Global Health

 Applications reviewed on Dec 1 (Priority), March 1 & June 1 (Final).

-Make a difference in the lives of people across the globe by working with communities in addressing their most pressing health challenges.
+Make a difference in the lives of people around the globe by working with communities in addressing their most pressing health challenges.

-Globally, medically vulnerable populations experience age-related illness; mental health issues; tropical, chronic and non-infectious/infectious disease; and health-related consequences from climate change and war.
+Globally, medically vulnerable populations experience age-related illness; mental health issues; tropical, chronic and non-infectious/infectious diseases; and health-related consequences from climate change and war.

-Studying global health will ignite your desire to address public health issues with a critical eye and allow you the freedom and creativity to open many different doors.
+Pursing an MPH in global health will ignite your desire to address public health issues with a critical eye and help alleviate health disparities in all corners of the world.

 • Explore and share your knowledge of and passion for global health.